Dropbox and Box: A Tale of Two Boxes

 In 2017, Microsoft introduced Teams and made a slick move in bundling all of Teams, OneDrive, Sharepoint, World, Excel, Powerpoint and so on as a single M365 bundle.
 From a cost perspective, a customer could be in a position where the per seat cost for Dropbox/Box is higher than the entire M365 bundle.
 If you are a business owner or the CIO, it is really difficult to justify the extra spend if the M365 bundle gets the job done (and it does).

 What’s more.
 When you are selling against Microsoft, you are not just selling against Satya Nadella and his team; you are selling against the entire Microsoft partner ecosystem.
 For every dollar that Microsoft makes, partners generate $9 of revenue by selling additional products and services.
-(Note: this might explain why their products are never that user-friendly?)

 On the flip side, when Microsoft is selling, they are selling not just what they have today, but they are selling a product roadmap.
 They can walk into a meeting with a customer, and say “Yes we know Dropbox/Box has features X, Y and Z, but trust us, we are also developing these and will have these ready soon.”
 They are the largest software company in the world; it’s hard for a customer not to trust them right?

 One additional point about Dropbox.
 They started as a dominant player in the B2C space and only much later began their upmarket sales motion.
 In going upmarket, there’s simply no greenfield.
 Every single business beyond a certain size will have a storage solution, whether it's on-premise or in the cloud, whether it's OneDrive or Box.
 In situations like that it becomes tremendously difficult to convince a customer to switch.
-A typical customer will be like “Okay, Dropbox seems nice but we are already using OneDrive and it gets the job done.”
+A typical customer will be: “Okay, Dropbox seems nice but we are already using OneDrive and it gets the job done.”